 Prerequisites: CHEM 101, 102, 209 and 215 or permission of the instructor.
-(First semester-2003, 2005/3 credits)
+Open to juniors and seniors who meet the qualifications for enrolling in double-numbered courses (First semester/3 credits)

 Chemical aspects of atmospheric and hydrologic systems with a focus on air and water quality, sources of pollution, basic chemical analysis, corrective processes, and hazardous materials management.
-Discussions may include resource management and environmental policy.